ehlesp/smallab-k8s-pve-guide/G038 - Backups 02 ~ Host platform backup with Clonezilla.md

 ## When to do the backup

 In this guide's scenario, the system deployed is just a personal one, but you still have to plan when you want to do this to avoid disrupting your system's availability too much.
 What could be a somewhat decent backup scheduling for your homelab setup?
-I can give you a few basic indications:
+Here you have a few basic indications:

-- Backup **always** before **any** update or configuration change, regardless of its scope.
+- Backup always before any update or configuration change, regardless of its scope.

 - Regular monthly backups, to keep the clones fresh enough.